at Solid Ground

 Read-alouds: We do A LOT of reading and discussing books at Solid Ground.
 Teachers read from a variety of texts during morning meetings, during quiet and choice time, and outdoors.
 Older children read to eager younger children daily.
 Teachers read chapter books and tell traditional stories from cultures around the world during lunch time and lead children in discussions to help them develop a variety of literacy skills.

-Small-group, Whole-group, and Individual Instruction: Our daily meetings include instruction to help children develop phonemic awareness and reading comprehension.
-Emerging and independent readers participate in weekly reading groups to practice phonics skills and connected reading, and regularly read aloud to younger children, while the younger children think about and play with letters throughout the week to develop their knowledge of letter shapes and sounds.
+Small-group, Whole-group, and Individual Instruction: Our daily meetings include instruction to help children develop phonemic awareness, phonics skills, and reading comprehension.
+Emerging and independent readers participate in weekly reading groups to systematically develop phonics skills and reading fluency.

 Using the "the third teacher" (the classroom and social environment): At Solid Ground, we infuse our school culture and the classroom walls with opportunities for meaningful engagement with the language arts.
 Whether that's creating our beautiful library and writing & drawing area, supporting writing in children's play, or consciously creating a culture of reading, the result is that students at SGS want to read and write.
 It's in the air, on the walls, and in their play, so the children are motivated to participate.

 Our Library Partnership: Another way we encourage a love of reading is through a partnership with the Athens County Public Libraries to send books home with SGS children.
-Christin, the children, and librarian Laura O'Neil work to curate bags of books for each child based on their interests, their reading level, and what they've been learning about in the classroom.
+Christin, the children, and a public librarian work to curate bags of books for each child based on their interests, their reading level, and what they've been learning about in the classroom.

 At Solid Ground, we've focused on growing a love for reading, and the children have blossomed!
 Children at SGS want to read, both by themselves and to their peers, and are confident in their ability to learn!
 Their drive to read and learn comes from within their own hearts and minds--a gift that will keep giving for years to come.